 Exposure to sunshine stimulates the body to produce vitamin D. For an older adult who is indoors much of the day, getting a sufficient amount may require eating foods that contain vitamin D or taking supplements.
 The CDC lists vitamin D deficiency, as well as lower body weakness and difficulties with walking and balance, as some potential risk factors for falls.

 Vitamin D is found in eggs, fortified milk and cereals, tuna, sardines, salmon, mushrooms and beef liver.
-According to the NIH, people ages 51-70 should get at least 600 international units (IU) daily, while adults over age 70 should have at least 800 IUs daily.
-The NIH advises talking to your physician about vitamin D supplements, since taking too much could be harmful.
+According to the NIH, people up to age 70 should get at least 600 international units (IU) daily, while adults over age 70 should have at least 800 IUs daily.
+It is a good idea to talk to your physician about vitamin D supplements, since taking too much could be harmful.

 Even if an older adult’s eating habits were less than ideal in the past, it is worth the effort to eat healthy in the future.
 Doing so can help nourish and strengthen their body and help preserve the physical function that remains.

-While you and you loved one can start improving their physical function by changing their diet, you can also make a positive difference by downloading our infographic, "Protect Yourself Against Falls."
+While you and your loved one can start improving your physical function by changing your diet, you can also make a positive difference by downloading our infographic, "Protect Yourself Against Falls."
 Learn about the best types of clothing to reduce falls, what doctors you need to make an appointment with and more.